AksharJ47/proj_3/README.md

 ## 1) Overview

-This repository forms the basis of *Task 2* for the **Regression Predict** within EDSA's Data Science course.
-It hosts template code which will enable students to deploy their own developed models through a web server-based API.
+This repository forms the basis of *Task 2* for the  It hosts template code which will enable students to deploy their own developed models through a web server-based API.

 #### 1.1) Wait, what is an API again?